TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 ## Caveats

-The *ESP32-S2* is **exceptional value for the money**, and an awesome board: with a record-number of *30 freely usable GPIO* and a *very small and flat form factor*, this board rocks.
-You can get it at *AliExpress* for well under EUR 2.00.

-However, there are a few strings attached.
+The *ESP32-S2* is **exceptional value for the money**, but there are a few strings attached.
 They are all workable, but you need to know about them:

 ### Breadboard / Prototyping